Measurement disturbance and conservation laws in quantum mechanics

 \section{Non-faithful fixed states and measurement disturbance}

 In this section we analyse the structure of the fixed-point set of arbitrary channels, which need not contain a faithful state.
 From here, the results of the previous section are generalised.
-We then provide novel quantitative bounds for first-kind measurements which, in particular, complement the impossibility part of WAY, by imposing additional conditions which must be satisfied for repeatable measurements.
+We then provide novel quantitative bounds for first-kind measurements which complement our generalisation of the WAY theorem given in \thmref{theorem:Strong-WAY}.

 Due to the Schauder–Tychonoff fixed point theorem \cite{Fixed-points-appl}, all channels $\Phi : \trc(\hs) \to \trc(\hs)$ have at least one fixed state.
 However, it may be that none of these are faithful.
 In such a case, the fixed-point set of the dual channel is not necessarily a von Neumann algebra, but rather forms an operator space \cite{Intro-Operator-Space}.
 This setting has been much less investigated, and its analysis forms the first part of this section.
 While the discussion thus far has been applicable for infinite-dimensional systems---except in some examples---in this section we shall always assume that $d:= \dim(\hs) < \infty$.